 International Paper Company has been named in many asbestos lawsuits that relate to the asbestos used in their paper mills, as well as for the asbestos-containing products that are manufactured and delivered by Champion International.

-Many former employees have filed asbestos lawsuits and class action lawsuits against International Paper Company after they were diagnosed with mesothelioma or asbestosis.
+Many former employees have filed some of the largest asbestos lawsuits and class action mesothelioma lawsuits against International Paper Company after they were diagnosed with mesothelioma or asbestosis.

 Some of the examples of class action lawsuits filed against the company for asbestos exposure include: